godoxyfair/godoxyfair/README.md

 Frontend Developer
 ------------------

 I've been learning to code for 6 month, after switching careers.
 I Have an electric robototechnical and circuit engineer degree.
+My business card :)

 * ✉️  You can contact me at [maigumenova@gmail.com](mailto:maigumenova@gmail.com) and Telegram @martin_traut
 * 🧠  I'm learning JS, Vue and React